xpair-fun/xpair/API.md

 # API Documentation

-Complete API reference for xpair.
+Complete API reference for Xpair.

 ## Table of Contents